 One of the things that tells us you're looking at isolation is when you have a strong business case and you've been meeting with people and everybody's agreeing your ROI makes sense and all that, and all of a sudden the thing goes dark and it's not moving.

 What happens is there's someone who's passed themselves off as the decision maker or as the gatekeeper to this process and they may in fact be blocking this process going any further because they think that they have higher priorities.
 There are a lot of reasons why they won't do it.

-As soon as we know that a deal has stopped and it looked like it made sense, the question is you got to take a look and say, “Okay, what’s happening to this organization right now, because thing isn’t going forward?”
-What you’re going to find out is there’s someone else probably who’s going to absorb the costs, consequences, and impact of delay, and they’re not, in your contact strategy, they’ve not been in the meetings, and so you’ve got an incomplete cast of characters and the person who’s going to be most affected by the delay or inaction has no representation in the process.
-That’s what we refer to as isolation.
+As soon as we know that a deal has stopped and it looked like it made sense, you have to take a look and say, "Okay, what's happening to this organization right now?
+Because this thing isn't going forward."
+What you're going to find out is there's someone else probably who's going to absorb the costs, consequences, and impact of delay, and they're not in your contact strategy, they've not been in the meetings, and so you've got an incomplete cast of characters and the person who's going to be most affected by the delay or inaction has no representation in the process.
+That's what we refer to as isolation.

 The classic example is: you may be talking to someone whose goal is to run a process and to keep the vendors in the dark and treat them like commodities.
 In the meantime they scrub off your differentiation and the person who would benefit the most from it is not even aware it's going on or themselves is locked out of the process.
 The job of a good sales force and the job especially of an effective sales executive and strategy is to use isolation to alter the decision process.
 You can break the isolation and alter the decision process.